Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Sorry to all people.

-Yeah, so he's like, he's got a double major and he's like,
+Yeah, so he's like, he's got a double major and he's like, I don't care, you know, degrees, it's all, it's all bullshit, it's all made up.

-Later he would say that-
+Later, he would say that.

 He would say that university is a 20th century fad and not something to aspire to.

-There's only a couple of years left in the century and it's been here the whole time,
+20th century fat there's only a couple of years left in the century

-but I reckon it's going to die out by the end of the century.
+and it's been here the whole time but I reckon it's going to die out

-We haven't been doing education that long and we won't.
+education that long and we won't

-He'd always had a bit of a restless spirit, but it was really coming into its own at this time in his life when his parents announced they were going to buy chris
+at this time in his life when his parents announced they were going to buy

-had a perfectly good car why did he need a new car he had a datsun 120b all the material shit
+because he already had a perfectly good car why did he need a new car

 Yeah.